-- 389 MODELS show a scientific model that you have made such as: a planet, solar system, weather system, parts of an animal, etc. Project must be clearly labeled with a written statement of what the project is, how it relates to science, and why you are interested in the project. - 390 GEOSPATIAL SCIENCE 4-H exhibits that show skills and knowledge learned through 4-H GPS and GIS projects.

-GIS Maps - maps made using Environmental Systems Research Institute, Inc. Arc View software, or other mapping software.
-Criteria and Guidelines for Community Mapping Projects can be found on NYS-4-H Web page at http://nys4h.cce.cornell.edu/about%20us/Pages/4-HGeospatialScience.aspx. exhibits may be selected for display competition sponsored by NIFA and National Geographic Society.

-- 390 Story or Outline of a 4-H GIS or GPS Project including photos, purpose of activity, and summary or results. - GIS or GPS project or activity undertaken by individual or group.
+- 389 MODELS show a scientific model that you have made such as: a planet, solar system, weather system, parts of an animal, etc. Project must be clearly labeled with a written statement of what the project is, how it relates to science, and why you are interested in the project. - 390 GEOSPATIAL SCIENCE 4-H exhibits that show skills and knowledge learned through 4-H GPS and GIS projects. - GIS Maps maps made using Environmental Systems Research Institute, Inc. - Arc View software, or other mapping software.
+Criteria and Guidelines for Community Mapping Projects can be found on NYS-4-H Web page at http://nys4h.cce.cornell.edu/program/events/statefair.php.
+GIS map exhibits may be selected for National Display competition sponsored by CSREES and National Geographic Society.
+Copies of Evaluation sheets used to judge GIS at above-mentioned website by clicking "Evaluation" section. - Story or Outline of a 4-H GIS or GPS Project including photos, purpose of activity, and summary or results. - GIS or GPS project or activity undertaken by individual or group.
 Exhibit may be in the form of a project record book, video, CD/DVD, photo documentation, or whatever.
-Exhibit must include project report documenting statement of the purpose and outcome. - Community Service/Youth Community Action Mapping Project.
-A GPS or Mapping project built around a specific community issue or project. - Educational Poster Exhibit displaying 4-H GPS or GIS activities. - Public Presentation on 4-H and Geospatial Science.
+Exhibit must include project report documenting statement of the purpose and outcome. - Community Service/Youth Community Action Mapping Project. - A GPS or Mapping project built around a specific community issue or project. - Educational Poster Exhibit displaying 4-H GPS or GIS activities. - Public Presentation on 4-H and Geospatial Science.